starvagrant/toh/markdown/thenumerolgoistcantstopthebees.md

+**Notes**

+Just wanted to make a note on the story, based on new ideas I've had.

+* I want the story to be a little more sinister.
+Previous versions have portrayed the actors as fools.
+But a story resulting in the death of every character is a tragedy.
+Or perhaps I should write it has a tragicomedy.
+* The Numerologist is representative of society's continued reliance on numbers, especially in profits and derivatives.
+Maximizing crop yields and efficiency.
+The tragedy element should be the feeling of the other characters that they have to yield to the ideas of the numerlogist because the company demands it.
+* The humor should come from the ridiculousness of the sitation.
+Particularly the constant arrival of bees that shouldn't get there.
+* Remember some lines: **Scientists are too conservative, unable to see true patterns**
+* Also, **Can you imagine knowing your profit at any given second, in advance?** This would involve describing the nonlinear equations of business.

+**End Notes**

 Ok, I'm looking to create my own computer projects and work on the ideas in my novel.

 So: I remember the original idea behind the Numerologist Can't Stop the Bees.
 Corp. execs travel to a castle to consult with Numerologist, who keeps blathering about Numbers and Math until the bees go through the room.
 Cool concept, but I want characters.